tuengominh/tuengominh.github.io/_assignments/week-01-1-principles-and-practices.md

 <li><a href="https://www.youtube.com/watch?v=FTpNI4NCvXA">Makeblock Inventor Kit</a> with the amazing idea about connecting blocks using pogo pins</li>
 <li><a href="https://ifttt.com/">IFTTT platform</a> which can make my life easier connecting different parts of the project and go deep dive into the logics</li>
 </ul>
-<p>Since we all agreed that what makes my idea different from other learning toy projects is the debugging process and the Logic blocks, my MVP for Fab Academy will have <strong>1 input block, 1 output block, and at least 2 logic blocks</strong>.
-We also think that being hung up on sensors and actuators will both distract me from making an almost-there prototype and distract the kids from trying out as many programming concepts as possible.</p>
+<p>We all agreed that what makes my idea different from other learning toy projects is the debugging process and the Logic blocks.
+We also think that being hung up on sensors and actuators will both distract me from making an almost-there prototype and distract the kids from trying out as many programming concepts as possible.
+Hence, my MVP for Fab Academy will have <strong>1 Input block, 1 Output block, and at least 2 Logic blocks</strong>.</p>
 <p></p>

 <div class="container w-100 text-center py-4">